mickdowling16/lifehacks/README.md

 ### Hacks page

-On the hacks page I wanted to create a visual way of sorted the lifehacks into 3 main categories.
-I done this by creating 3 seperate divs with borders and background images and using this as my category page.
-You can see by the pictures below the icons in the background match the corresponding category and i have used the main colours of the website as an overlay.
-I also used the scroll effect on these background as it appears when your scroll down the page the background changes.
-I thought this was a sun way of making a category page and adds to the design of the website.
+On the hacks page I wanted to create a visual way of sorting the lifehacks into 3 main categories.
+I done this by creating 3 seperate divs with borders and background images and used this as my category page.
+You can see by the pictures below the icons in the background match the corresponding category and I have used the main colours of the website as an overlay.
+I also used the scroll effect on the background as it appears when your scroll down the page the background changes to match the category.
+I thought this was a fun way of making a category page and adds to the design of the website.
 These divs are also fully responsive and change size to better fit smaller screens as to not be too big on mobile devices.

 ![screenshot of cleaning hacks category page](documentation/hacks-category-1.png)
 ![screenshot of cooking hacks category page](documentation/hacks-category-2.png)